-Our partnerships with other universities and networks help make Sydney a truly global university.
+Our partnerships with other universities and networks open up global opportunities for students and staff.
 Collaboration increases the quality of our research, improves teaching and learning, and sparks innovation.

-Our international partnerships are dynamic and research-led.
-They provide funding for multidisciplinary research projects that tackle the global challenges of the 21st century.
+Our closest strategic partnerships are dynamic and research led.
+They provide funding for multidisciplinary research and teaching projects that address the global challenges of the 21st century.

-Likewise, our networks and strategic partnerships across the world provide invaluable international opportunities for our staff and students, and ensure that we remain at the forefront of transnational research exchanges.
+Likewise, our participation in international networks connects us to like-minded universities around the world and ensures that we remain at the forefront of transnational research exchanges.

 Read about our current university partners and networks below.